Last Updated on May 6, 2021 by Helga Dosa

 The beach, or as it is popularly known in this area, the Lido is situated only a few minutes away from the center of the city.
 The life of the city revolves around its beach since it is the main hang-out place for the locals as well as the tourists.
 The sandy shores and the clear water make it a perfect place to relax on a sunny afternoon.

 This ancient cathedral was first built in 1121 and was later rebuilt and renovated in the 16th century in the Renaissance style.
-During the bombings of 1943, the cathedral had been almost completely destroyed but it has been restored to its original glory since then.
+During the bombings of 1943, the cathedral was almost completely destroyed but it has been restored to its original glory since then.

 This is known to be one of the most important religious landmarks in the region.
 This ancient basilica is quite intimidating in size and is built in the famous Baroque style of architecture with huge marble columns supporting the structure.

 Santa Teresa is also known as Chiesa dell’Observenza, and inside the structure is an ancient chapel which was built in the 16th century known as the Chapel of the Holy Sepulchre.
 There is also a famous statue made by Antonello Gagini within the chapel.

 The Catanzaro Bridge has become the most famous landmark of the city since decades.
 It is a one arch bridge which has become immensely popular since it is one of the tallest bridges in Europe.
 Architecture lovers should not miss out on visiting this unique bridge.

 Church of the Santissimo Rosario